Kentico/DEV02-K11-Training/README.md

-# DEV02-K11
+#DEV02 Downloadable content for Advanced Developer training.
-Downloadable content for Advanced Developer training.
+#Notes Code in this package was created on Kentico 11.0 & .NET 4.6